 BSc Biological Sciences (Hons in Psychology)

 Edith Kho holds a Bachelor of Science in Psychology from the University of Sydney, Australia.
-She started her training with Autism Partnership Singapore in 2012 as a Therapist, and has since worked with children on both one-on-one and in social skills group settings.
-Additionally, Edith also assumed the responsibility of providing shadow-aide support for children in mainstream schools and conducts parent training supervision.
-She has also been active in presenting AP complimentary talks to the local community to create awareness of Autism.
-Edith is presently a Case Supervisor providing supervision for cases for individuals with Autism
+She started her training with Autism Partnership Singapore in 2012 as a Therapist, and has since worked with children in both one-on-one and in social skills group settings.

 Our Therapists are the frontline staff and they play a key role in the success of our agency.